List of Jeeves characters: Roderick Glossop

 Sir Roderick Glossop is a recurring fictional character in the comic novels of P. G. Wodehouse.
 He is the father of Oswald and Honoria, as well as the uncle of Tuppy Glossop.
 Sometimes referred to as "the noted nerve specialist" or "the loony doctor", he is a practitioner of psychiatry.
 He also appears in a Blandings Castle novel outside the Jeeves canon.

 Percy Gorringe

 Percy Gorringe is a fictional character in a Jeeves novel, being a side-whiskered poet and writer, the stepson of newspaper owner Mr Trotter and the son of Mrs Trotter.
 He gets engaged to Florence Craye and is intent on producing her novel Spindrift as a play in Jeeves and the Feudal Spirit, but is dumped by Florence after the play is a flop, as mentioned in Much Obliged, Jeeves.
 He writes mystery novels under the name Rex West.

 Agatha Gregson

-Agatha Gregson (née Wooster, later Lady Worplesdon) is a recurring fictional character in the Jeeves stories, being Bertie Wooster's fearsome Aunt Agatha and mother of Thomas "Thos" Gregson.
+Agatha Gregson (née Wooster, later Lady Worplesdon) is a recurring fictional character in the Jeeves stories, being Bertie Wooster's aggressive, controlling, entirely disagreeable Aunt Agatha.
+One of Bertie's cousins refers to her as "the nephew crusher".
+It is her desire that Bertie should be married and to this end arranges an alliance with Honoria Glossop, which fails spectaularly.
+She is the mother of Thomas "Thos" Gregson.